WordPress/gutenberg/packages/interactivity/docs/api-reference.md

 Directives can also be injected dynamically using the [HTML Tag Processor](https://make.wordpress.org/core/2023/03/07/introducing-the-html-api-in-wordpress-6-2).

-### List of Directives
+With directives, you can directly manage interactions such as side effects, state, event handlers, attributes, or content.

-With directives, you can directly manage interactions related to things such as side effects, state, event handlers, attributes or content.
+## List of Directives

-#### `wp-interactive`
+### `wp-interactive`

 The `wp-interactive` directive "activates" the interactivity for the DOM element and its children through the Interactivity API (directives and store).
 The directive includes a namespace to reference a specific store, that can be set as a `string` or an `object`.